CodeChron/intro-to-meteor-react/docs/deleting_tasks.md

 # Step 11: Deleting Tasks

-_Overview_

-We'll take the same approach as before in adding the delete feature, working from top to bottom.
+_We'll take the same approach as before in adding the delete feature, working from top to bottom._

 ## Add db support for deletion